-Even if you consider Ohio to be Out West, Western & Southern Financial Group wants to be your insurance destination.
-Through its subsidiaries, the company offers a variety of life insurance products and annuities; accident and supplemental health coverage; mutual funds; and other investment management products and services.
+Even if you consider Ohio to be Out West, Western & Southern Mutual Holding Company wants to be your insurance destination.
+Operating through Western & Southern Financial Group and its subsidiaries, the company offers a variety of life insurance products and annuities; accident and supplemental health coverage; mutual funds; and other investment management products and services.
 Western & Southern's financial services include mutual fund administration, trust services, financial advisory, and real estate development; it owns or manages some $60 billion in assets.
 The company is licensed in most states and the District of Columbia.
-Western & Southern Financial Group was founded in 1888 and is owned by a mutual holding company.
+Western & Southern Financial Group was founded in 1888.

 Western & Southern Financial Group operates more than a dozen subsidiaries that offer everything from critical illness insurance to funds and annuities.
 Some of the company's subsidiaries include Western & Southern Life Insurance, (life and health insurance products, fixed annuities), and Western-Southern Life Assurance subsidiary (universal life, term life, and annuities).
 Other insurance divisions include Columbus Life Insurance, Integrity Life Insurance, and Lafayette Life Insurance.